knative/serving/docs/client-conventions.md

 contents of the `client.knative.dev/user-image` annotation, combined with the note that it is "at digest <digest>", fetched from the `imageDigest` of the revision (or the `image` field iteself of the Service).

+For example, the displayed value for the image may be the same when:

+ * `container.image` is `gcr.io/veggies/eggplant:purple` and
+   `status.imageDigest` of the relevant revision is `gcr.io/veggies/eggplant@sha256:45b23dee08af...`
+ * `container.image` is `gcr.io/veggies/eggplant@sha256:45b23dee08af...` and the
+   `client.knative.dev/user-image` annotation is
+   `gcr.io/veggies/eggplant:purple`

+In both cases the client may tell the user the image is "`gcr.io/veggies/eggplant:purple` at `sha256:45b23dee...`"

+### In the presence of non-conventional clients

+Non-convention-following clients can mess with this in the following ways:

+ * Not set a nonce (the label selector query returns 0 items), or fail to change the nonce (the label selector query returns >1 items)
+   - In this case, we fall back to using the race-prone `latestCreatedRevisionName` field to determine the base revision.
+This will be almost-always correct, but may sometimes result in a situation where an unaware client changing code and a well-behaved client changing configuration race with each other, and the code change is not reflected in the revision that becomes live.
+ * Not set the user-image annotation.
+   - Clients should display the contents of the `image` field if the `user-image` annotation is unspecified or implausible (an implausible value is one that does not share the same path prefix before the sha/tag).

+Furthermore, *before* a user has used a well-behaved client to change an env var or something, using an unaware client like kubectl to change an env var will re-resolve the image if the user deployed an image by tag.
+(This would only be avoidable if the server were to create new by-digest revisions for the user.)
+After the user uses a well-behaved client, the image is by-digest anyway so using kubectl won't mess anything up.